LISA Pathfinder: Chronology and results

 The spacecraft reached its operational location in orbit around the Lagrange point L1 on 22 January 2016, where it underwent payload commissioning.
 The testing started on 1 March 2016.
 In April 2016 ESA announced that LISA Pathfinder demonstrated that the LISA mission is feasible.

 On 7 June 2016, ESA presented the first results of two months' worth of science operation showing that the technology developed for a space-based gravitational wave observatory was exceeding expectations.
 The two cubes at the heart of the spacecraft are falling freely through space under the influence of gravity alone, unperturbed by other external forces, to a factor of 5 better than requirements for LISA Pathfinder.
 In February 2017, BBC News reported that the gravity probe had exceeded its performance goals.

 LISA Pathfinder was deactivated on 30 June 2017.

-On 5 February 2018, ESA published the final results.
-Precision of measurements could be improved further, beyond current goals for the future LISA mission, due to venting of residue air molecules and better understanding of disturbances.